Closing costs add up quickly, for both the buyer and the seller.

 1. Real Estate Commission

-Generally, sellers pay about 6% of the total purchase price toward real estate agents’ commissions.
+Generally, sellers pay 5-6% of the total purchase price to cover the average real estate agents’ commissions.
 The seller pays for both the listing agent’s fee and the buyer’s agent fee, normally around 3% to each.

 2. Unpaid Bills & Taxes